Bluebeam Revu in a Citrix Environment | Revu 20

 Revu saves network bandwidth and lets users work offline by storing copies of Project and Session files locally.
 These files need to be stored in a persistent location in the user’s environment so that they remain accessible between Revu sessions.

 Sessions store pending updates for offline files.
 The markup information is then uploaded to Studio the next time the user goes online.
-Projects stores locally-saved changes for checked-out files, which are uploaded to Studio when the server copy is updated.
+Projects store locally-saved changes for checked-out files, which are uploaded to Studio when the server copy is updated.

 To learn more about Studio offline functionality, see Working with Files in Studio Offline.